Selling Your Business to a Search Fund

 Decision Makers in Search Funds

-While the searchers are the primary contact throughout the deal, they are not the decision maker.
-The searcher has a great deal of influence and does all the research for the transaction, but the final decision on moving forward, value, and terms is made by the investors backing the searcher.
+While the searchers are the primary contact throughout the deal, they are not the decision-makers.
+The searcher has a great deal of influence and does all the research for the transaction, but the final decision to move forward, value, and terms is made by the investors backing the searcher.

 Due Diligence in a Search Fund Transaction